Toxic Europe: How much is the EU doing to fight illegal waste trade – How much can Zero Waste do?

 The recently awarded documentary “Toxic Europe” is a good piece of investigative journalism which uncovers a lot of dirty truths about waste management in Europe.

 The documentary reveals how at least 225 million tons in the whole of the European Union escape legal treatment –it could be a lot more- and how that is linked to the low prices offered by the illegal dealers which sometimes is 4 to 5 times cheaper than the legal prices.

 So we can see how Zero Waste is not about only about sustainability it is also about democracy and rule of law.
-A Zero Waste strategy makes all waste very visible which makes traceability possible and effectively fights ilegal practices.
-Whenever waste is not separately collected or the authorities claim that they make waste “disappear” what it means is that it will end up either in an incinerator/landfill or scaping the legal routes..
+A Zero Waste strategy makes all waste very visible which makes traceability possible and effectively fights illegal practices.
+Whenever waste is not separately collected or the authorities claim that they make waste “disappear” what it means is that it will end up either in an incinerator/landfill or escaping the legal routes.